AI Character Reference Bank

 Output

 Each character is one dataset record.
 The PNG files land in the run's key-value store, and the record links to them.
 Key fields per record: name, slug, description, characterBible (the reusable prompt), and references, an array of { view, imageKey, imageUrl }.
-If a particular view fails, that entry carries an error instead of an image and the rest still run.
+If a particular view fails, that entry carries an error instead of an image and the rest still run — the character's record is written either way, and the charge is per record.

 Example